SIMEXP/load_confounds/README.md

 *  `ica_aroma` the results of an idependent component analysis (ICA) followed by identification of noise components.
 This can be implementing by incorporating ICA regressors (`basic`) or directly loading a denoised file (`full`).
 *  `scrub` regressors coding for time frames with excessive motion, using threshold on frame displacement and standardized DVARS (`basic`) and suppressing short time windows using the (Power et al., 2014) appreach (`full`).

+## Predefined strategies
-The predefined strategies are all adapted from Ciric et al. 2017:
+The predefined strategies are all adapted from Ciric et al. 2017.
+Check the docstring of each strategy for more info and a list of parameters.

 | Strategy        | `high_pass` | `motion` | `wm_csf` | `global` | `compcor` | `ica_aroma` | `scrub` |
 | --------------- |:-----------:|:--------:|:--------:|:--------:|:---------:|:-----------:|:-------:|